quantum-quirks/oldperitia/docs/source/index.rst

    :width: 100
    :alt: Peritia big read logo.

-- ``BigRead`` *(Magnification tool designed to help people with visual impairments to see better by enlarging text and images on their comuter screen)*
+- ``BigRead`` *(Magnification tool designed to help people with visual impairments to see better by enlarging text and images on their computer screen)*

 .. image:: ./images/sidekick.png
    :width: 100